Translate

 Chemotherapy

 Chemotherapy is the most common form of treatment for acute lymphoblastic leukemia.
 Chemotherapy works by killing rapidly dividing cells such as cancer cells.
-Treatment may involve the use of one or more chemotherapy drug at once, and often these agents are given straight into the bloodstream.
-The type of treatment you receive will depend on a number of factors such as your age and fitness levels.1
+Treatment may involve the use of one or more chemotherapy drug at once, and these agents are often given straight into the bloodstream.
+The type of treatment you receive will depend on a number of factors, such as your age and fitness levels.

 Phases of treatment